Home Depot Q2 2021 Earnings Call Transcript

 Eric Bosshard

 Thanks.
 Two things.
-First of all, perhaps for Richard, some clarity on lumber, you talk about leading on the way down with price to do what's best for the customer, does that necessitate more gross margin pressure from lumber in 3Q or am I thinking about that wrong?
+First of all, perhaps for Richard, some clarity on lumber.
+You talked about leading on the way down with price to do what's best for the customer.
+Does that necessitate more gross margin pressure from lumber in 3Q, or am I thinking about that wrong?

 Richard McPhail

-By and large, the pressure from lumber at least what the prices we've seen in the market have been recognized to date.
-So no, and now it depends on future lumber price, right?
-But at the moment, the precipitous decline had its impact in Q2 for the most part.
+By and large, the pressure from lumber, at least what the prices we've seen in the market, have been recognized to date.
+No. Now it depends on future lumber price.
+At the moment, the precipitous decline had its impact in Q2 for the most part.

 Craig Menear

-Yeah, Eric, the key for that normally you don't see any pressure from gross margin as a result of lumber, it's all because of mix.
+Yeah.
+Eric, the key for that, normally you don't see any pressure from gross margin as a result of lumber.
+It's all because of mix.
 The reason that we saw it this time was the steep decline that happened in price in a very compressed timeframe.
-And again we weren't going to change our approach to the market, we want to be incredibly focused on driving the best value for our customer.
-So we always try to lag the market when it's going up and lead it when it's coming down.
+Again, we weren't going to change our approach to the market.
+We want to be incredibly focused on driving the best value for our customer.
+We always try to lag the market when it's going up and lead it when it's coming down.

 Eric Bosshard

 Perfect.
 That makes sense.
-And then secondly, the sales growth over the last couple of years now is exceptional like you pointed out, you've obviously invested to take care of your associates and take care of your customers, the margin leverage has been less than what we would have expected with nearly a $50 billion 50% increase in sales in the last three years.
-Is there some embedded operating margin improvement that can get released over the next couple of years if things return to normal or is the cost of doing business and other investments you've made taken some of that away, trying to figure out if the operating margin of the enterprise could lift incrementally in the next couple of years or it's more of the focus is on sales growth and a little bit less on releasing operating margin?
+Secondly, the sales growth over the last couple of years now is exceptional, as you pointed out.
+You've obviously invested to take care of your associates and take care of your customers.
+The margin leverage has been less than what we would have expected with nearly a $50 billion, 50% increase in sales in the last three years.
+Is there some embedded operating margin improvement that can get released over the next couple of years if things return to normal?
+Has the cost of doing business and other investments you've made taken some of that away?
+Trying to figure out if the operating margin of the enterprise can lift incrementally in the next couple of years, or if more of the focus is on sales growth and a little bit less on releasing operating margin.

 Richard McPhail

-I think so -- I think that we have to go back to the central focus that we have from a financial performance perspective, which is growing operating profit dollars as fast as possible and generating an exceptional return on investment on those dollars.
-And so we feel very pleased with the market share that we've captured over the last three to four years and we feel exceptionally pleased with the shareholder value that we've created as well.
-We think that the formula of having the best experience in home improvement retail, being the lowest cost provider and being the best investor of capital in the market is a formula that can't be beat and that's what we're going to continue to do.
+I think that we have to go back to the central focus that we have from a financial performance perspective, which is growing operating profit dollars as fast as possible and generating an exceptional ROI on those dollars.
+We feel very pleased with the market share that we've captured over the last three to four years, and we feel exceptionally pleased with the shareholder value that we've created as well.
+We think that the formula of having the best experience in home improvement retail, being the lowest cost provider, and being the best investor of capital in the market is a formula that can't be beat, and that's what we're going to continue to do.

 Eric Bosshard